andrewcooke/choochoo/docs/impulse.md

 integral sums?).]

-The main effect of this unit scaling (apart from reducing fitting load) is that the shape of TSB changes.
+The main effect of this unit scaling (apart from reducing fitting load) is that the shape of TSB changes (the minimum of CTL - ATL depends on the relative scaling of the two curves).

+In addition, the time scales are fixed at 7 (Fatigue / ATL) and 42 (Fitness / CTL) days, although these can be modified by the user.

 #### Golden Cheetah